Valley of Tears (TV series)

-Valley of Tears (עֵמֶק הַבָּכָא, Emek HaBakha), (Series original name: שְׁעַת נְעִילָה, Sha‘at Ne'ila – meaning "the hour of Ne'ila") is an Israeli television miniseries directed by Yaron Zilberman based on a screenplay by Ron Leshem and starring Aviv Alush, Joy Rieger and Lior Ashkenazi.
+Valley of Tears (עֵמֶק הַבָּכָא, Emek HaBakha), (Series original name: שְׁעַת נְעִילָה, Sha‘at Ne'ila – meaning "the hour of Ne'ila") is an Israeli television miniseries directed by Yaron Zilberman based on a screenplay by Ron Leshem and Daniel Amsel and starring Aviv Alush, Joy Rieger, and Lior Ashkenazi.
 Development of the series lasted about a decade and its filming took place over 52 days starting on July 21, 2019.
 The premiere episode of the first season aired on Kan 11 on October 19, 2020.
 It was subsequently licensed by HBO Max, airing on November 12, 2020.

-The series depicts the battles of the Yom Kippur War, with the first season focusing on the northern front of the war, and a second season focusing on the 1982 Lebanon war is reportedly being filmed as of March 2022.
+The series depicts the battles of the Yom Kippur War, focusing on the northern front of the war.
 The series has been described as one of the most expensive television series in Israel, with advanced technologies used to recreate the battles, including the Battle of the Valley of Tears, and the cost of each episode reaching one million dollars.

 Synopsis

 On October 6, 1973, the Yom Kippur War broke out, when Arab states led by Egypt and Syria launched a surprise invasion and almost defeated Israel on the holiest day in the Jewish calendar: Yom Kippur.
-The story is told from the perspective of three characters, thrown into the heart of battle and war, whose effects are intoxicating and addictive.
+The story is told from the perspective of three characters.